Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2014 Nancy Virden

 He sits atop a pony and grins.
-His five-year old hands grasp the red saddle horn in a sense of adventure.
-He has no fear because holding on to his belt is an adult walking alongside.
-As they circle around a small dirt track at the county fair, his eyes are wide at the wonder of his first experience horseback riding.
+Five-year old hands grasp the red saddle horn in an excited sense of adventure.
+He is fearless because an adult holds his belt and walks alongside.
+As they circle around a small dirt track at the county fair, his eyes are wide at the wonder of his first horseback riding experience.

-Compare to another child’s experience.
-She is staying at an overnight camp for third graders where horses are part of the daily routine.
-One horse in particular was either avoided or demanded when it was time to choose because his temperament was ornery- playful with a mean streak.
+An eight year-old girl is staying at an overnight camp.
+Horses are part of the daily routine.
+One in particular is avoided by most young riders, or requested by more adventurous types.
+His temperament was ornery and playful with a mean streak.

-This girl knew how to ride; she’d been a camper for three years already.
-Boldly, she placed her foot in the stirrup and flung herself into the saddle of the unpredictable horse.
-All seemed well at first as an adult volunteer turned the horse by its bridle to line up with all the rest, and the caravan was off.
-Adults attended most of the riders, similarly to the boy’s experience at the fair.
-She, however, was left to control her horse on her own- something she was certain would be easy.
+This girl felt she knew how to ride, after all she’d been a camper for three summers!
+Boldly, she placed her foot in the stirrup and swung into the saddle of the unpredictable horse.
+All seemed well at first as an adult volunteer turned the animal by its bridle to line up with all the rest.

-They took off at a walking pace.
-The lead horse was taking it’s time.
-Hills and a large lush field awaited the train on their little adventure.
-Thick woods were to their left.
+The lead horse took it’s time.
+Hills and a large lush field waited in the front, while thick woods stood to the left.
 Children were chatting and laughing, the sun was shining, and the horses appeared content.

-Soon, the adults caught up and lowered the shaking child to the ground.
+Soon, the adults came running and lowered the shaking child to the ground.

 NOTE: I am not a doctor or mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.